tianyi-lab/Superfiltering/README.md

 ## Evaluation

-The codes and data for pair-wise conparison by using GPT4 is released in the ```evaluation``` folder.
+The codes and data for pair-wise comparison by using GPT4 are released in the ```evaluation``` folder.
 This method greatly eliminates the potential position bias of GPT4 and chatGPT.

 To use this code, please follow the below scripts: